Brocante and cuisine: a winning duo for more sustainable gastronomy

 For Alain Ducasse, unearthing unique items at flea markets and brocantes, or on his travels, has become a veritable art of living.
 This passion was born in 1995, when he acquired and then renovated the Bastide de Moustiers. " The original plan was to make it my own home.
 So I took a particular interest in decorating it.
 That' s when I started scouring flea markets and antique shops all over the region," recalls the chef, who is always on the hunt for new finds for his various manufactures.

-" They each feature between five and ten major pieces, all of which have been sourced.
+" They each feature five to ten major pieces, all of which have been sourced.
 This approach allows us to give the same style to all our factories, but using different elements each time.
 It ' s a bit of a treasure hunt, which is great fun," says the chef.

 This sense of satisfaction is shared by Thomas Bonnel, co-founder of the Mieux and Super Huit restaurants in Paris. " My partners and I love antiques.
 It's always been in our DNA.
 In our first restaurant, Mieux, we wanted something with a strong sense of identity, with an urban inn feel and country-style crockery.
 We could only achieve this by scouring stock clearance depots and flea markets."